jjmbeba/your-bible/README.md

 3. Use the rich text editor to write and format your thoughts.
 4. Your notes are saved automatically.

+### Generating Stories
+1. Navigate to the Stories section while signed in
+2. Click "Create Story" to start the story generation process
+3. Select a Bible translation and chapter
+4. Fill in the story parameters:
+   - **Title**: Give your story a meaningful title
+   - **Perspective**: Choose the narrative perspective (e.g., "first-person", "observer")
+   - **Setting**: Describe the setting or context for your story
+   - **Tone**: Specify the emotional tone (e.g., "contemplative", "adventurous")
+   - **Story Length**: Choose between short, medium, or long stories
+5. Click "Generate Story" to create your AI-powered narrative
+6. View your story alongside the original biblical text
+7. Manage your stories from the Stories dashboard

 ## 🤝 Contributing

 1. Fork the repository